Correlation study of some solar activity indices in the cycles 21 - 23

-We also analyzed two activity indices which describe rapid processes on the Sun - Flare Index (FI) and monthly Counts of grouped solar flares (Monthly flare count).
-According to Solar-Geophysical Data Reports (2009) the term 'grouped' means observations of the same event by different sites were lumped together and counted as one.
-Kleczek (1952) defined the value $FI = it $ to quantify the daily flare activity over 24 hours per day.
+(Kleczek 1952) defined the value $FI = it $ to quantify the daily flare activity over 24 hours per day.
 He assumed that relationship roughly gave the total energy emitted by the flare and named it flare index (FI).
 In this relation $i$ represents the intensity scale of importance of the flare and and $t$ the duration of the flare in minutes.
-In this issue we used the monthly averaged FI values.
+In this issue we also used the monthly averaged FI values.

-The Wolf numbers is a very popular, widely used solar activity index: the series of Wolf numbers observations continue more than two hundred years.
-At Figure 2 we illustrated with help of wavelet - analysis the fact that the long time series of observations give us the very useful information for study of the problem of solar flux cyclicity on long time scales.
-The result of wavelet - analysis (Morley wavelet) of series of observations of average annual W is presented in form of many of isolines.
-For the isoline of the value of the wavelet-coefficients are of the same.
-The maximum values of isolines specify the maximum values of wavelet-coefficients, which corresponds to the most likely value of the period of the cycle.
-There are three well-defined cycles of activity: - the main cycle of activity is approximately equal to a 10 - 11 years, 40-50- year cyclicity and 100 to 120-year (ancient) cyclicity.